open-neuromorphic/open-neuromorphic.github.io/content/volunteer-opportunities/_index.md

 ---

 Open Neuromorphic is a community-driven initiative, and our success depends on the active participation of volunteers like you.
 We have a variety of roles and tasks available for individuals who want to contribute their skills, learn new ones, and help us grow.

-Below are the current opportunities where you can make a real impact.
-If you don't see a role that fits but still want to help, please join our [Discord](https://discord.gg/hUygPUdD8E) and introduce yourself in the `#welcome` channel!